mmshahria/GlassboardTech-API-Reference/Banking/GET List Transactions from the Bank Account.md

 <strong>ach_id</strong> `string┃null`

-A unique identifier of the ACH transaction.The value can be `null` if it's not an ACH transaction.
+A unique identifier of the ACH object that originated this transaction.The value can be `null` if it's not an ACH transaction.

 > ACH (Automated Clearing House) is a network used for electronically transfer money between bank accounts across the United States.

 <strong>wire_id</strong> `string┃null`

-A unique identifier of the wire transaction.
+A unique identifier of the wire object that originated this transaction.
 The value can be `null` if it's not wire transaction.

 > A wire transfer can be made from one bank account to another bank account, or through a transfer of cash at a cash office.